evanthegrayt/vim-noteworthy/README.md

 # Noteworthy
-Very often, I'll be coding in vim, and want to jot down a reminder.
+Very often, I'll be coding in `vim`, and want to quickly write a note.
 I have places where I store notes for myself, and it's not usually in the same repository I'm coding in.
 I made this plugin to make this process easier.